Naujan/speak-weather-to-me/README.md

 # Speak weather to me

-A weather app for almamedia, made with create-react-app!
+A weather app assignment from almamedia, made with create-react-app!

 # Manual